TheNuclearNexus/bpsTcg/README.md

 ## I want to make my own cards, can I do that?
 ### Yes!
 **Disclaimer** In order to add your own cards you will need to compile the datapack/resourcepack yourself.
-The process is not difficult but people you are not tech literate may struggle
+The process is not difficult but people that are not tech literate may struggle

 1) Follow the steps 1 & 2 in ``Compiling the Source``
 2) Naviage to ``<project>/other``